abrtz/ensemble_strategies_for_misogynous_and_sexist_meme_detection/models/README.md

 RoBERTa as well as the multimodal model combining Swin Transformer V2 and RoBERTa were then implemented across all tasks on the two datasets used in this thesis: binary and multi-label classification.
 This was done both in-domain and in cross-dataset evaluation setups.

 The notebook with these models were run on Google Colab.
+All necessary requirements are listed in each notebook.

 ```
 ├── bert.ipynb